IT2901-Tiles/Tiles/README.md

     2. Run <code>npm start</code>
 4. Open http://localhost:8484/ in your preferred browser

-TEEEESTTTT heiheihheieheheie

-Project title
-A little info about your project and/ or overview that explains what the project is about.

 Motivation
 A short description of the motivation behind the creation and maintenance of the project.
 This should explain why the project exists.